tfsumon/byteboltsec-hugo-test/content/english/data-breach-monitoring.md

 * Upgrade Your Security Measures"

-  - question: "Is a Data Breach the Same as Data Leak?"
+  - question: "Is Data Breach the Same as Data Leak?"
     answer: "It’s true that both terms - \"data breach\" and \"data leak\" - seem as if they referred to the same type of a cyber threat.
 In reality, however, they do have slightly different meanings.
 A data breach occurs where a third party gains unauthorized access, often malicious, to compromise sensitive information within a system or network.
 A data leak, on the other hand, usually means an unauthorized release of confidential data, whether intentional or unintentional by a third party but also an employee of a company."

 ---